Resident Identity Card: Contents

-Information stored in the identity database for second-generation ID cards includes work history, educational background, religion, ethnicity, police record, medical insurance status, landlord's phone number and personal reproductive history.
 In addition, more detailed personal information can be obtained by viewing hukou information from the card database.
 Starting on January 1, 2013, Beijing has started trials to include fingerprints in the ID cards, making it more difficult to forge ID cards or for people to use the ID cards of others.

 In 1984, discussion over the contents of the identity card became controversial regarding whether to include details such as "marital status" and "occupation"; considering the actual situation of the People's Republic of China at the time, these details ultimately were not included in the ID card.

 The first-generation ID cards contained a black-and-white photograph portrait of the individual; following the introduction of the second-generation cards, all identification portraits are printed in colour.
 From 1 January 2013 a mandatory switch to the second-generation cards came into force; all first-generation cards became void and unusable.
 If used, first-generation cards are treated as expired ID cards, and will not be accepted.
 It is a criminal offense to accept first-generation ID cards if the person who accepts it knows that it is a first-generation card.

 The dimensions of the second-generation cards are 85.725 mm × 53.975 mm × 0.900 mm, and the identity photo is sized at 358 × 441 pixels (width by height), printed at a resolution of 350dpi on RGB using 24-bit True Color, prepared using JPEG compression techniques in line with the requirements of ISO DIS 10918-1.
 The final image appears as a 26 mm × 32 mm portrait box in the top-right hand corner.